storm-defect1/storm-defect1/README.md

 ## `whoami`

-I am a cybersecurity enthusiast with a background in **system administration and infrastructure management**, currently expanding my focus toward **OSINT, reverse engineering and security research**.
+> I am a cybersecurity enthusiast wasting time on **system administration and infrastructure management**, while slowly losing faith in software, currently forcing myself to look into **OSINT, reverse engineering and security research**.
+>

-My experience started with the practical side of infrastructure — configuring servers, managing users and permissions, maintaining Linux-based environments and understanding how systems operate beneath the surface.
+> Everything started with the harsh reality of infrastructure — configuring servers that will eventually fail, managing users who will break things, maintaining Linux-based environments that constantly demand attention, and realizing how fragile underlying systems actually are.

-Today, my focus is moving deeper into the security domain: understanding how software, systems and infrastructure behave, identifying weaknesses, analysing binaries and developing a stronger low-level perspective on security.
+>
+> Today, the focus shifts toward a darker domain: accepting that software is insecure by design, searching for inevitable flaws, analyzing binaries, and trying to build a low-level perspective on security before everything collapses anyway.

-> **Infrastructure taught me how systems are built.
+> **> "Infrastructure taught me how fragile systems are built.
-> Security teaches me how they can be understood, tested and strengthened.**
+> > Security just confirms that nothing is truly safe, everything can be exploited, and misconfigurations are everywhere."**

 ---